waffdev/waffdev/README.md

 ## Hi there 👋

+My name is James and I'm studying Computer Science at Swansea University.

+Here you can find a collection of personal/hobbyist projects in a variety of different languages.

+More to come soon...

 <!--
 **waffdev/waffdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.